Skip to main content

 The Backstage Topology Plugin is a game-changer for managing Kubernetes workloads, offering a range of powerful features designed to simplify visualization, organization, and monitoring.
 We are also working on adding more cool new features to this plugin so be sure to keep an eye out for the latest updates.

-To contribute to this plugin, report issues, seek guidance or provide feedback, please see our GitHub repository https://github.com/janus-idp/backstage-plugins/tree/main/plugins/topology and/or reach out to us on Janus IDP Slack.
+To contribute to this plugin, report issues, seek guidance or provide feedback, please see our GitHub repository https://github.com/janus-idp/backstage-plugins/tree/main/plugins/topology.

 · 6 min read